CUBRID/cubrid-manual/en/sql/function/encryption_fn.rst

 .. function:: MD5(string)

-    The **MD5** function function returns the MD5 128-bit checksum for the input character string.
+    The **MD5** function returns the MD5 128-bit checksum for the input character string.
 The result value is displayed as a character string that is expressed in 32 hexadecimals, which you can use to create hash keys, for example.

     :param string: Input string.
 If a value that is not a **VARCHAR** type is entered, it will be converted to **VARCHAR**.
     :rtype: STRING